Grant for Multiannual Programming of Museums and other Heritage Institutes

 - Art schools and institutions active in the museum industry that do not have a collection are not eligible for a grant.

 - Organisations that are directly funded by the government (with resources granted under the terms of the Culture Memo or the HGIS Culture Memo and through organisations supporting the museum industry and umbrella organisations) are not eligible for a grant.
+An exception is made here for the extra resources for archaeology, these may also be applied for by BIS institutions, in which case it must involve activities that are not included in the application for the current period.

 - If artists are involved in the project, the artists in question must be paid a realistic wage, which must conform with the Wage Guideline.
 In order to encourage compliance with the Artists’ Wage Guideline, the Mondriaan Fund has drawn up regulations governing the partial reimbursement of costs incurred by institutions which comply with the Guideline.